 Safety Boots

-For those positions determined to need safety boots for safe performance of their job, the City will pay the cost of OSHA-approved footwear, up to an annual cost of $200 for full-time employees.
-For seasonal employees or paid on-call firefighters, the annual reimbursement will be for up to 50% of the actual cost of the boots, not to exceed $100 annually.
+For those positions determined to need safety boots for safe performance of their job, the City will pay the cost of OSHA-approved footwear, up to $250 annually for full and part-time regular employees, as well as paid on-call firefighters.
+For seasonal employees, the annual reimbursement will be for up to 50% of the actual cost of the boots, not to exceed $125 annually.
 Boots will be replaced no more often than once per year.
-If safety boots are determined necessary, the employee is required to wear them.
+If safety boots are determined necessary for the position, the employee is required to wear them.

 Safety Glasses